casgomp/push_swap/README.md

 Key things learned from this project:

 - Sorting algorithms.
-- Improved understanding of reusability and scalability in programming.
+- Improved understanding of code reusability and scalability.
-- Improved understanding of linked lists.
+- Improved understanding of (singly) linked lists.
 - Organizing a somewhat complex project.

 The first challenge for this project was deciding which sorting algorithm to use.
 I read a few online articles,